ropensci/ropensci_intro/README.md

 Rscript -e "library(knitr); knit('index.Rhtml', quiet = TRUE)"
 ```

 This repo only has a `gh-pages` branch and no master.
-So once you clone, there is no need to create and push to a new `gh-pages` branch.
+So once you fork, there is no need to create and push to a new `gh-pages` branch.
+If you clone this repo, be sure to delete the remote and add your own.

 Then you can present your talk at `http://YOUR_USERNAME.github.io/ropensci_intro`.
 This presentation, for example, is available at [`http://ropensci.github.io/ropensci_intro`](http://ropensci.github.io/ropensci_intro)